levkany/PyAPI/README.md

 </p>

 ## 📄 Intro
-<p>PyAPI is a framework for building restfull api servers the fast, easy and right way!</p>
 <p>
+  PyAPI is a framework for building restfull api servers the fast, easy and right way!
   PyAPI aims to be the fastest restfull api framework on the internet yet also providing the developer enought flexability and power to control everything, <br/>
   from simple to use endpoint overrides , to total control over what is being recieved and responded. <br/><br/>
   If you need a quick yet powerfull way to create a restfull api, search no more!